Kris Bryant Player Props: Rockies vs. Pirates

 Kris Bryant At The Plate

-- Bryant has an OPS of .854, fueled by an OBP of .387 and a team-best slugging percentage of .467 this season.
+- Bryant has an OPS of .856, fueled by an OBP of .390 to go with a slugging percentage of .465.
+All three of those stats are best among Colorado hitters this season.

-- Among the qualified batters, he ranks 27th in batting average, while his on-base percentage ranks 28th and he is 61st in slugging.
+- He ranks 16th in batting average, 20th in on base percentage, and 59th in slugging among qualifying batters in MLB action.

+- He has hit a home run in five games this season (14.7%), homering in 3.4% of his plate appearances.

-- In 10 games this year (31.3%), Bryant has picked up an RBI, including two games with multiple runs batted in.
+- Bryant has driven in a run in 10 games this season (29.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.